Burlington Mall (Massachusetts)

 Burlington Mall is a shopping mall located in Burlington, Massachusetts.
 It was opened in 1968.
-As of 2022, the mall currently features Primark, Nordstrom, and Macy's, the mall currently includes retailers Fabletics, Madewell, Tory Burch, Burberry, and Kate Spade New York.
+Anchor stores are Nordstrom and Macy's, with one vacant anchor building formerly housing Lord & Taylor.
+The mall currently includes retailers Primark, Fabletics, Madewell, Tory Burch, Marc Jacobs, and Kate Spade New York.

 History

 Opening

-The Burlington Mall was developed by Herbert H. Johnson Associates (architects) and Symmes, Maini, and McKee Inc. (associate architects and engineers).
-New York-based Bellwether Properties purchased the property in 1920 for more than $2,000.
+Burlington Mall was developed by Herbert H. Johnson Associates (architects) and Symmes, Maini, and McKee Inc. (associate architects and engineers).
+New York–based Bellwether Properties purchased the property in 1920 for more than $2,000.
 Part of the land the mall is on was owned by a local produce merchant and farmer, Vesili Matto.
 The Albanian immigrant leased his land to the developers for $10,000 a year until 2065, when the 100-year lease is up.
-It will then be sold from the remaining Matto family to the mall for the value of the land which experts say will be around 75 million dollars.
+It will then be sold from the remaining Matto family to the mall for the value of the land which experts say will be around $75 million.
 The mall opened with the anchor stores Sears, Jordan Marsh, and Filene's.
-In its early years, the mall also featured a small Stop & Shop supermarket (Bank of America is there today), a two-screen cinema (Besito restaurant was there recently), and an indoor open-air food court called "Town Meeting".
+In its early years, the mall also featured a small Stop & Shop supermarket, a two-screen cinema, and an indoor open-air food court.
 A new addition housing Lord & Taylor was built on the east side of the mall in 1978.

-Expansions
+Development and store changes

 A second story was added to the entire mall in 1988.
 However, when the mall was built, the anchors were in their two- and three-story forms.
 Before the renovations and expansions on the Natick Mall were finished in 2007, the Burlington Mall was the largest mall in Massachusetts.
-It holds the #2 spot on the list.
+It holds the No. 2 spot on the list.

 From 2006 to 2008, the mall underwent an expansion project that added a new wing (with approximately 20 new stores) on the site of the demolished Filene's building with a new Nordstrom department store anchoring the wing.
 The new wing was partially opened in November 2007.
-Tenants in the new wing include upscale stores such as Michael Kors, Burberry, Anthropologie, Lululemon Athletica, Kiehl's, Urban Outfitters and Free People as its tenants.
+Tenants in the new wing include upscale stores such as Michael Kors, Anthropologie, Lululemon Athletica, Urban Outfitters and Free People as its tenants.
 A similar expansion, also including a Nordstrom department store, at the nearby Northshore Mall commenced construction shortly after.

-In 2015, The Disney Store reopened their "Imagination Park" design and Elite Ideas Trading opened their store.
+Burlington Mall's property transformation began in January 2018 and continued until late 2022.
+There were three phases to the project with their own scope of work as outlined below: